Azaucifer/Mercedez-Benz-Greener-Manufacturing/README.md

 Step11: Training using xgboost

-Step12: Predict your test_df values using xgboost
+Step12: Predict your test_df values using xgboost.

+Conclusion :-
+We can see that we got a larger RMSE for the testing.
+This suggest the model did not do well on the testing set.
+A better way would be to use the Cross Validation method of XGBoost to help identify the features that will yield a better training RMSE.
+We then use the model with a better RMSE to predict.